ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 The basic idea works as follows:

-1. Create a DLL which must be injected or otherwise loaded by the process you want to patch AMSI for.
+1. Create a DLL which must be injected into or otherwise loaded by the process you want to patch AMSI for.
 2. Within *DllMain()*, identify the memory address of *DllCanUnloadNow()* in the mapped version of AMSI.DLL.
 3. Use egg-hunting techniques to scan forward from *DllCanUnloadNow()*, searching for the start of *AmsiScanBuffer()*.
 This indirect approach helps with evasion, as per the **@am0nsec** implementation.
 4. Manipulate debug registers to set a hardware breakpoint on the address of *AmsiScanBuffer()*.
 When the function is invoked, a special exception will be thrown.